nestorSag/mlops-lite/README.md

 This project is a template for an MLOps platform that retrains, deploys and invokes ML models both locally and remotely using MLFlow and AWS SageMaker.

 It contains a base MLFlow project that runs the main ML pipeline when executed, from fetching the data to logging results in MLFlow.
-A remote MLFlow server acts as the central control platform, and the model life cycle is orchestrated through Makefile entry points.
+A remote MLFlow server acts as the control centre, and the model life cycle is orchestrated through Makefile entry points.

 The main components are

 * **MLFlow project** (`project/`): This project contains Python code to fech and preprocess data, train the model, evaluate it and log it to MLFLow.
-Replace the Python file contents as needed.
+Replace the Python file contents as needed, or add a new project.

-* **Terraform's MLFlow project** (`tf/`): If you don't yet have an MLFlow server up and running, use this project to bootstrap one using AWS infrastructure.
+* **Terraform's MLFlow server** (`tf/`): If you don't yet have an MLFlow server up and running, use this project to bootstrap one using AWS infrastructure.

 * `Makefile`: This file contains entry points to control the model's life cycle.
 Use `make` to see more details.
 Current options are

 ```
-help                Display this help message

 mlflow-server       Bootstraps the MLflow server using the Terraform configuration in tf/

 mlflow-server-rm    Destroys the MLflow server created with the Terraform configuration in tf/